7Eddie20/Excursio-Programmare/Basics/Basics_Summary.md

 - `simpleInterest` - a program to calculate the simple interest and total amount to be paid
 - `SumFirstN` - a program to calculate the sum of first N natural numbers
 - `distanceGraph` - a program to find the distance travelled when coordinates are given on a graph
+- `ScoreTracker` - a program to showcase the working of various compound assignment operators related to assignment operators